 Funeral traditions vary for each culture and faith.
 Here are some general guidelines

 to help.
-If in in doubt, check with local religious leaders or family members, too.
+If in in doubt, check with local religious leaders, close friends, or family members, too.

 Burial should take place within a one-hour drive from the place where death occurs.
 Flowers are appropriate.

-Most Buddhist funerals take place in a funeral home -- not in a temple.
-Sending flowers is normally considered appropriate.
+Sending red flowers or food to the family is generally NOT appropriate.
+Most Buddhist funerals take place in a funeral home -- not a temple.
+You may visit the family

 Church of Jesus Christ of Latter Day Saints, the Mormons